-- Restoring a DB instance from backups

-- Restoring a DB instance to a point in time
+- Restoring a DB instance from backups - Restoring a DB instance to a point in time

-- Restoring databases or tables to a point in time

 Cross-Region Backup

 RDS can store backups in a different region from the DB instance for disaster recovery.
 If the DB instance ever fails, you can use backups in the other region to restore data to a new DB instance.